Karlitoyo/Waste-Not-Want-Not/README.md

 > # Credits

-Special thanks must be given to the creators of all the above mentioned sources I used to develop 'Waste Not Want Not'.
+Special thanks must be given to the creators of all the above and below mentioned sources I used to develop 'Waste Not Want Not'.

-> # Acknowledgements

-To create this website, I used many resources, like Stack Overflow, Bootstrap, W3 Schools, the above provided link for the search bar, Neomorphism generator (linked above), Sam's Teach Yourself HTML,CSS,JS.
-My mentor who helped me with many queries through the construction of the site and also the slack channel which is a knowledge base in itself.

-My search bar was insirped by and predominatnly provided by the below -
+My search bar was insirped by and predominantly provided by the below -

 **Search bar**